On the Subspace Choosability in Graphs: Introduction

 \begin{theorem} Let $k \geq 3$ be an integer and let $\Fset$ be either $\R$ or some finite field.
 Then, the problem of deciding whether a given bipartite graph $G$ satisfies $\chv(G,\Fset) \leq k$ is $\NP$-hard. \end{theorem}

 The proof of Theorem~\ref{thm:hardness} is inspired by the approach taken in a proof due to Rubin~\cite{ERT79} for the $\Pi_2$-hardness of the decision problem associated with the (color) choice number.
 His proof involves a delicate construction of several gadget graphs used to efficiently map an instance of the $\Pi_2$-variant of the satisfiability problem to an instance of the color choosability problem.
-These gadgets, however, do not fit the setting of vector choosability.
-In fact, the characterization of $2$-vector choosable graphs over the reals, given in~\cite{HaynesPSWM10}, implies that the instances produced by the reduction of~\cite{ERT79} are never vector choosable over this field.
+These gadgets, however, do not fit the setting of subspace choosability.
+In fact, the characterization of $2$-subspace choosable graphs over the reals, given in~\cite{HaynesPSWM10}, implies that the instances produced by the reduction of~\cite{ERT79} are never subspace choosable over this field.
 To overcome this difficulty, we construct and analyze a different gadget graph that allows us, combined with ideas of Gutner and Tarsi~\cite{Gutner96,GutnerT09}, to obtain the $\NP$-hardness result stated in Theorem~\ref{thm:hardness}.
-Our analysis involves a characterization, stated below, of the $2$-vector choosable graphs over finite fields, extending the characterizations given in~\cite{HaynesPSWM10} for the real and complex fields. \begin{proposition} For every finite field $\Fset$, a graph is $2$-vector choosable over $\Fset$ if and only if it contains no cycles. \end{proposition}
+Our analysis involves a characterization, stated below, of the $2$-subspace choosable graphs over finite fields, extending the characterizations given in~\cite{HaynesPSWM10} for the real and complex fields. \begin{proposition} For every finite field $\Fset$, a graph is $2$-subspace choosable over $\Fset$ if and only if it contains no cycles. \end{proposition}

-While Theorem~\ref{thm:hardness} indicates the hardness of efficiently determining the vector choice number of bipartite graphs, it would be natural to expect the stronger notion of $\Pi_2$-hardness to hold for this problem.
+While Theorem~\ref{thm:hardness} indicates the hardness of efficiently determining the subspace choice number of bipartite graphs, it would be natural to expect the stronger notion of $\Pi_2$-hardness to hold for this problem.